25 January 2026

 Get your application in ASAP

-It’s a good idea to get your rental application in as soon as possible, ideally within 24 hours.
+It’s a good idea to submit your rental application as soon as possible, ideally within 24 hours of the viewing.
 This shows you’re keen, motivated and organised.
 Take care when filling out the application and proof-read it carefully.

 It’s also a good idea to provide a covering letter with your application.
 You can use this opportunity to say why you think the property is a good fit for you and why you think you’re the right tenant for the rental.